Post Author: Eugene Nagawiecki

 Photography Done Right

 Whew, crazy, huh?
 Didn’t think I could do it?
-Well turns out even KFC can remind us of important truths about the world of photography.
-Once upon a time, the fast-food chicken chain liked to claim “We do chicken right!” (well when they have it anyway ;) As a professional, don’t just do photography, but do it right.
-Keep shooting and capturing those evocative images and don’t underestimate the power of your craft.
-Take the time to have your pictures printed and, you’ll find clients will commentin the words of the current KFC, “Nobody does [photography] like [your studio here]!”
+Well, even KFC can remind us of important truths about the world of photography.
+Once upon a time, the fast-food chicken chain liked to claim, “We do chicken right!” (well, when they have it anyway ;) As a professional, don’t just do photography, but do it right.
+Keep shooting and capturing those evocative images, and don’t underestimate the power of your craft.
+Take the time to have your pictures printed, and you’ll find clients will commentin the words of the current KFC, “Nobody does [photography] like [your studio here]!”

 So good.”